zTomz/Focus/README.md

 1. ⬇️ Clone this repository to your local machine.
 2. 🚀 Run the app using Flutter.
 3. 🚴 Start your Pomodoro timer and stay focused!
-4. 📊 Track your productivity and celebrate your accomplishments. 🥳
+4. 📊 Track your productivity and celebrate your accomplishments.
+5. 👈🏻 Navigate the app with simple swiping gestures.
+Swipe from right to left to access the Short/Long Break screen, or from bottom to top on the Pomodoro screen to access the Todo screen.

 ## Contribute 🤝